-- 1. Turbidity is a measure of the cloudiness of the water.
+- Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 Level detected represents the highest level detected.
 State regulations require that entry point turbidity must always be below 1.0 NTU.
 The .regulations also require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
-Distribution system turbidity performed 5 times a week with 0.46 NTU being the average level detected. - 2.
+Distribution system turbidity performed 5 times a week with 0.25 NTU being the average level detected. - The level presented represents the 90th percentile of 20 test sites.
+The action level for copper was not exceeded at any of the 20 sites tested.
 The level presented represents the 90th percentile of 20 test sites.
-The action level for copper was not exceeded at any of the 20 sites tested. - 3.
-The level presented represents the 90th percentile of 20 test sites.
-The action level for lead was exceeded at 1 of the 20 sites tested. - 4.
-Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diet. - 5.
-The average is based on a running annual average.
-The average shown represents the highest RAA for the 4 quarters in 2012.
-The highest HAA5 was in the 1st quarter while the highest TTHM was in the 3rd quarter. - 6.
-The sample data is for the USEPA Stage 2 Monitoring Requirement for the determination of optimal sample sites for future DBBP sampling.
-Stage 2 monitoring was completed in the first quarter of 2010.
+The action level for lead was not exceeded at any of the 20 sites tested.
+2. - 3. - Water containing more than 20 mg/l should not be consumed by persons on severely restricted sodium diet.

+The average is based on a Locational Running Annual average.
+The average shown represents the highest LRAA for the 4 quarters in 2015.
+The 3rd quarter 2014 THM sample was collected but not counted in the average due to an error in the laboratory analyses.
+The highest HAA5 LRAA was in the 4th quarter of 2015 and The highest THM LRAA was in the 1st quarter of 2015.